This page provides resources and sample documents for public water utilities in Washington State, with a particular emphasis on small water systems.

 - Association of State Drinking Water Administrators (ASDWA)

-- Evergreen Rural Water of Washington - a non-profit organization serving the needs of small water and wastewater systems in Washington State
+- Evergreen Rural Water of Washington — Provides training and technical assistance to small water and wastewater systems in Washington State.

 - National Rural Water Association

-- Washington State Department of Health Drinking Water System Data - Lists public water supplies
+- DOH: Drinking Water System Data — Lists public water supplies.

 Regional Water Providers and Associations

-- Clearview Water Supply Agency - An interlocal organization formed by the Silver Lake Water District and the Cross Valley Water District to govern the operation and maintenance of the Clearview Pump Station (CPS).
-The pump station brings water from Everett's Clearview Reservoir to users in southwest Snohomish County.
+- Clearview Water Supply Agency — Formed in 2005 by the Silver Lake Water District and the Cross Valley Water District to govern the operation and maintenance of the Clearview Pump Station, which brings water from Everett's Clearview Reservoir to users in southwest Snohomish County.

 - Everett Water System — Everett provides water to Alderwood Water and Wastewater District, Snohomish County PUD, Marysville, Mukilteo Water and Wastewater District, Monroe, Snohomish, Silver Lake Water and Sewer District

-- Seattle Public Utilities List of Wholesale Water Customers - Cities and water districts
+- Seattle Public Utilities: List of Wholesale Water Customers

-- South King County Regional Water Association - Joint operating agreement between Auburn, Kent, Black Diamond, and King County Water District No. 111 to form the South King County Regional Water Association (1995)
+- South King County Regional Water Association — Formed in 1995 between Auburn, Kent, Black Diamond, and King County Water District No. 111.

-- Water Supply Forum - The Water Supply Forum is a cooperative effort of representatives of public water systems and local governments in the Central Puget Sound region of Washington State.
-The Forum addresses current and future water supply issues, including supply planning, environmental stewardship, and other water supply related issues currently facing the region
+- Water Supply Forum — Cooperative effort of representatives of public water systems and local governments in the Central Puget Sound region; Addresses current and future water supply issues.